 UConn Health provides multiple educational resources that enhance the educational experiences of our residents.
 Our main clinical sites, Hartford Hospital, Saint Francis Hospital, and UConn John Dempsey Hospital have state-of-the-art simulation centers that offer our residents experience in dealing with critical care scenarios in a simulated environment.
 The University’s library provides free online access to most of the major databases and thousands of on-line journals and textbooks.
 Residents may access these databases from home, through use of a proxy server.
 The program also provides a generous book allowance during each year of training which can be used to purchase educational items.
 Additionally, the program offers a stipend of up to $2,000 to be used by residents for travel to an educational meeting once in either the second or third year of the program.
 Finally, if our residents have their abstracts selected for presentation at local, regional, national or international meetings the program offers financial support for printing of posters and additional support for travel arrangements.

-Through the use of www.myevaluations.com, our residents maintain an on-line portfolio of their learning experiences and educational activities.
+Through the use of www.myevaluations.com, our residents can maintain an on-line portfolio of their learning experiences and educational activities.
 Items in their electronic portfolio include not only their evaluations and patient and procedure logs but also individualized personal learning objectives and goals, self-assessment and reflection on strengths and weaknesses, as well as files containing publications and presentations of the individual resident.
 The portfolio is a learning tool that enables residents to track their experiences, self-reflect on those experiences, share their insights for further discussion with their mentors, and receive real-time, formal feedback on designated learning experiences.
 The portfolio serves as a repository for resident work products and professional documents, which ultimately may serve the needs of many groups including licensing bodies and certification boards.
 Use of the portfolio will prepare residents to manage their continued learning and professional development as they transition to practicing physicians.

 Medical Student Education